wiheto/teneto/docs/tutorial/what_is_tnt.rst

 Adding a time dimension
 -----------------------

-In the above formulation of networks, there :math:`A_{ij}` only has one edge.
-In a temporal network, a time-stampe is also applied for an edge.
+In the above formulation of networks :math:`A_{ij}` only has one edge.
+In a temporal network, a time-stamp is also included in the edge's tuple.
 Thus, binary edges are not expressed as 3-tuples (i,j,t) and weighted networks as 4 tuples (i,j,t,w).
 Connectivity matrices are now three dimensional: :math:`A_{ijt} = 1` in binary and :math:`A_{ijt} = w` in weighted networks.
 The time indices are an ordered sequence.
 This can have a consequence about how what has happening in the network and reveal information about what is occurring in the network.